cjneely10/MetaSanity/FuncSanity.md

 **FuncSanity** uses `prodigal`, `kofamscan`, `interproscan`, `PROKKA`, `VirSorter`, `psortb`, `signalp`, and `KEGGDecoder` to structurally and functionally annotate contig data.
 This will generate a final `BioMetaDB` project containing integrated results of this pipeline.
 An additional `.tsv` output file is generated summarizing each "pipe" in the pipeline's config file.
+Users have the option of using prodigal gene calls or PROKKA-annotated gene calls in downstream analysis.
 The peptidase pipe requires the latest `dbCAN` and `CAZy` HMM profiles, whose links are available on the main README.
 The peptidase pipe also requires the file `merops-as-pfams.txt`, which is available in `Sample/Data`.